SeforaLiu/travel-globe/README.md

 - The backend service is hosted on a free instance.
 - Please allow **up to 1 minute** for the initial spin-up if the app seems unresponsive.

+## 🔐 Demo Account

+To help reviewers explore the application quickly, a demo account is provided:

+- Username: demo01
+- Password: Demo1234!

+⚠️ This account is read-only for demonstration purposes.
+Please feel free to create your own account for full functionality.

 ## Screenshots / GIFs